milenivanov/thepavement-translation/README.md

     * *Translation* - each section in the translation is separated from the next one by a blank line (for readability).
 Same as the original text section.

 * **File location** - the file is located in a directory named after the specific subsection of the Services section of the website, which in turn is located in the `services` directory, which in turn is located in the directory corresponding to the translation language.

+# Common Directory

+Every language directory contains a common directory which contains translations of common expressions which might occur in multiple items.